 "Third, to describe the escalation of violence in the occupied West Bank as a “response to a spasm of Palestinian violence” that has “surged” is deeply problematic and misleading.
 It obscures Israel’s role as an aggressor and occupier and disregards the power imbalance between Israel and the Palestinian people, of which the former has one of the “most advanced militaries in the world.”
 More importantly, such language rationalizes Israeli violence against Palestinians, “equating the oppressed with the oppressors or blaming the oppressed for the actions of the oppressor."

 June 15, 2023

 Josef Federman News Director, Associated Press

 Dan Taylor, Managing Editor, CTV News

-I’m writing to you on behalf of Canadians for Justice and Peace in the Middle East (CJPME, https://www.cjpme.org) to request immediate updates to the article titled “Israel approves plans for thousands of new settlement homes defying White House's calls for restraint” written by Josef Federman of the Associated Press and published in CTV News on June 26, 2023.
+I’m writing to you on behalf of Canadians for Justice and Peace in the Middle East (CJPME, https://www.cjpme.org) to request immediate corrections to the article “Palestinians say Israeli forces kill man in occupied West Bank” by the Associated Press (AP) and published by CTV News on June 15, 2023.

-I insist that you update your statement to read:
+I insist that you update your article to include this important context.

-As such, I insist that you update your article to read:
+As such, I insist that you correct your sentence to read:

 Should you wish, you can contact me at 438-380-5410 for more information.